natalieholz/hugo-academic-natalie/content/publication/paradox/index.md

 publication: In *Scientific Reports*
 publication_short: In *SciRep*

 abstract: Vocalizations including laughter, cries, moans, or screams constitute a potent source of information about the affective states of others.
 It is typically conjectured that the higher the intensity of the expressed emotion, the better the classification of affective information.
 However, attempts to map the relation between affective intensity and inferred meaning are controversial.
+Based n a newly developed stimulus database of of carefully validated non‐speech expressions ranging across the entire intensity spectrum from low to peak, we show that the intuition is false.

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.